We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 If you are looking for a wooden bin to create a large amount of compost in your backyard, we love the Greenes Fence Co.
 Cedar Wood Composter.
 While testing, we loved its simple design—a large box made of cedar slats—and found it very versatile and durable.
 You can use it on its own or purchase additional kits to create up to a 3-bin system (like we did), allowing you to have three different levels of compost.
 Made of cedar, it does not absorb water, which helps prevent mold and fungus from growing inside this compost bin's beams.

 The manufacturer recommends turning the pile every couple of weeks to improve airflow and speed up decomposition.
-Depending on the weather and what you add to the box, you can expect finished compost in anywhere from 3 months to a year.
+Depending on the weather, and what you add to the box, you can expect finished compost in anywhere from 3 months to a year.
+We were able to use some of the compost in our tomato planters after three months.

 We found it fairly simple to assemble—although time-consuming—and liked that doing so only required one person, unlike many of the other options we tested.
 You will need a rubber mallet handy, however.
-This is a large compost bin: It holds 173.9 gallons and measures 36 inches across each side, so you'll need to level out a patch of ground big enough to keep the box level.
+This large compost bin holds 173.9 gallons and measures 36 inches across each side, so you'll need to level out a patch of ground big enough to keep the box level.
+Also, we did find that the wood faded after a few months, but it otherwise held up well to the elements.

 Dimensions: 36 x 36 x 31 inches︱Capacity: 173.9 gallons︱Material: Cedar wood︱Chambers: 1